liveahero-wiki/liveahero-wiki.github.io/_charas/yuhang.md

 sidekicks:
 - stockId: 11831
   BIO_S01: |-
-    He is a whimsical chef at a fine dining restaurant in Taipei, and his full name is Yuhang Chai.
+    He is a whimsical chef at a fine dining restaurant in Taipei, and his full name is Chai Yuhang.

     Foolishly optimistic, with a penchant of suddenly wandering around, carefree in behaviour.